kasimirdederichs/kasimirdederichs.github.io/publications.md

   - 2022-03-16-Who-stays-involved
 ---

-# Dederichs, K ([2024](https://doi.org/10.1016/j.socnet.2023.07.004)) Join to connect?
+# Dederichs, K. ([2024](https://doi.org/10.1016/j.socnet.2023.07.004)) Join to connect?
 Voluntary involvement, social capital, and socioeconomic inequalities

 Access to social capital is stratified by socioeconomic status and has been cross-sectionally linked to involvement in voluntary organizations.
 Yet, we know little about the origin and interplay of these empirical regularities.
 Regression analyses on German panel data (SC6-NEPS) reveal that people rich in social capital join organizations more often (selection).
 Furthermore, joiners access more and higher-status social capital after joining (socializing opportunities).
 Low-status individuals disproportionally extend their reach towards higher positions through involvement but join less often.
 Compared to a counterfactual situation in which nobody joins, current involvement patterns marginally reduce some socioeconomic inequalities in access to social capital. ([code](https://github.com/kasimirdederichs/Volunteering_SocialCapital_SES))